 Izzy Libris then shows up and states that The Owl killed her son, which she can prove because she had a recorder placed in her son’s pocket when he met with The Owl.
 The Owl is left stunned as the cops take him away.

 Detective North continues to try to defend Daredevil from being arrested.
-Daredevil says its okay as he is turning himself in.
+Daredevil says it is okay as he is turning himself in.
 Detective North personally arrests Daredevil.

 Inside Fisk’s private car Wesley tells Mayor Fisk that he is being touted as a hero in what the public has titled “The Battle of Hell’s Kitchen.”
 Wesley then gets an incoming call from Quinn and Una Stromwyn.
 The Stromwyn’s tell Mayor Fisk “congratulate” him on how the situation in Hell’s Kitchen will help his re-election campaign.
 They then talk about reports of a nun (Typhoid Mary) joined the fight.
 Mayor Fisk hangs up the phone before the Stromwyn’s say anything more.